 “When I first met her, I was struck by how much she cared about every individual animal in need,” says Hazard.
 “I was told that what everyone realizes about Doris is that while she had every opportunity to socialize with the rich and famous, she would rather spend her time finding a home for a dog in need, and she did so time and time again.”

-DDAL grew quickly, hiring Hazard full time to run the Washington office and bringing on others who continue to carry on the organization’s work.
+DDAL grew quickly, hiring Hazard full-time to run the Washington office and bringing on others who continue to carry on the organization’s work.
 In 2006, DDAL joined forces with the Humane Society of the United States (HSUS) and continues to operate as a political affiliate of the HSUS, though it remains a separate legal entity.

-In 2009, a grant from the Doris Day Animal Foundation enabled the HSUS and its affiliate The Fund for Animals to open the Doris Day Equine Center at Cleveland Amory Black Beauty Ranch in Murchison, Texas.
+In 2009, a grant from the Doris Day Animal Foundation enabled the HSUS and its affiliate, The Fund for Animals, to open the Doris Day Equine Center at Cleveland Amory Black Beauty Ranch in Murchison, Texas.

-In a statement about the Center’s opening, Day said, “Cleveland was a great friend and humanitarian, and we often talked about ways to help even more horses.”
-The Center has stayed true to the mission Day and Amory envisioned, becoming a national resource for equine facilities interested in developing their own training programs, and increasing the capacity of organizations around the country to take in horses with past traumatic experiences.
+In a statement about the center’s opening, Day said, “Cleveland was a great friend and humanitarian, and we often talked about ways to help even more horses.”
+The center has stayed true to the mission Day and Amory envisioned, becoming a national resource for equine facilities interested in developing their own training programs and increasing the capacity of organizations around the country to take in horses with past traumatic experiences.

-Many of the issues that the HSUS and our affiliates work on today are also priorities for Day, including horse welfare, stopping animal testing on cosmetics, spaying and neutering, pet adoption and puppy mills.
-In every case, advocates are making great strides and cruelties that were insurmountable when Day began lending her name and star power to the cause are now being addressed thanks to her efforts.
+Many of the issues that the HSUS and our affiliates work on today were also priorities for Day, including horse welfare, stopping animal testing on cosmetics, spaying and neutering, pet adoption and puppy mills.
+In every case, advocates are making great strides and cruelties that were insurmountable when Day began lending her name and star power to the cause are now being addressed, thanks to her efforts.